SCLOUD-PTE-LTD/docs/private-cloud/user-guide/vpc.md

 The action item on the subnet list is that you can delete a single subnet, and only subnet resources that are not used by the resource can be deleted.
 To facilitate tenants' maintenance of subnet resources, the platform supports batch deletion of subnets.

 ## Modifying the Name and Remarks
-Modify the name and comment of the VPC VPC to perform operations in any state.
-You can modify it through the Edit button to the right of each VPC name on the VPC VPC list page.
+Modify the name and comment of the VPC to perform operations in any state.
+You can modify it through the Edit button to the right of each VPC name on the VPC list page.

 ## Delete VPC
 Allows users to delete and release VPC networks that are not occupied by any resources with IP addresses.
 After the VPC network is deleted, it is completely destroyed, and you must ensure that the resources created by the VPC network have been emptied before deletion.
 The delete operation is shown in the following figure: